NATO to create new 'spearhead' force to respond to crises

 The 28-nation alliance already has a rapid reaction force but U.S. President Barack Obama and other leaders meeting for a NATO summit in Wales on Thursday and Friday are expected to create a new force that would be able to respond more quickly to a crisis.

-The speed with which Russian forces infiltrated Ukraine's Crimea region in March has focused minds at NATO on speeding up its ability to respond if a similar crisis ever occurred on NATO territory.
+The speed with which Russian forces infiltrated Ukraine's Crimea region in March has focussed minds at NATO on speeding up its ability to respond if a similar crisis ever occurred on NATO territory.

 "We will develop what I would call a spearhead ... a very high-readiness force able to deploy at very short notice.
 This spearhead would be provided by allies in rotation, and could include several thousand troops, ready to respond where needed with air, sea and special forces support," NATO Secretary-General Anders Fogh Rasmussen told a news conference.